-Director Compensation for Fiscal Year 2020
+Director Compensation for Fiscal Year 2022

-The following table sets forth certain information with respect to compensation awarded to, paid to, or earned by each of Adobe's non-employee directors during fiscal year 2020.
+The following table sets forth information with respect to compensation awarded to, paid to or earned by each of Adobe's non-employee directors during fiscal year 2022.
 As an employee director, Mr. Narayen does not receive compensation for service as a director.
+No stock options were granted to any directors during fiscal year 2022.